GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

 Master Bias
 ===========
 We create the master biases with the ``Reduce`` class.
-We will run it twice, once for each of the two raw bias lists, then add the master biases produced to the local calibration manager with the ``caldb`` instance.
+We will run it twice, once for each of the two raw bias lists.
+The master biases will be automatically added to the local calibration manager when the "store" parameter is present in the ``.dragonsrc`` configuration file.
 The output is written to disk and its name is stored in the ``Reduce`` instance.
 The calibration service expects the name of a file on disk.